Reforms of the Hongwu Emperor: Aftermath

-The Hongwu Emperor's policies had a lasting impact on the country, with some elements being abandoned relatively quickly while others persisted until the end of the empire in the mid-17th century.

-The simple natural economy that was established during the reforms eventually began to deteriorate within a few decades.
+Although some of the Hongwu Emperor's policies were abandoned relatively quickly, others remained in effect until the early 20th century, leaving a lasting impact on the country.
+The simple natural economy that was established during the reforms eventually began to collapse during the Jiajing Emperor's reign (1522–1567).
 This was due to a number of factors, such as the challenge to Confucian values, the concentration of land ownership, the decline in efficiency of state industries, the disadvantages of self-sufficiency, and the violence caused by the suppression of foreign trade.
-Initially, these decisions may not have seemed expensive, but over time, they became a heavy burden on the state treasury.
-During the Hongwu era, the small number of imperial family members and Forbidden City staff did not pose a problem, but as the number of the emperor's relatives and palace eunuchs grew into the tens of thousands, there was a constant lack of funds to ensure their security.
-Similarly, in the 15th century, a small number of tax exemptions and immunities gradually increased to the point where half of the land was no longer subject to taxation.
+In the 15th century, a small number of tax exemptions and immunities gradually increased to the point where half of the land was no longer subject to taxation.

 The organization of the government underwent significant changes during the Hongwu era.
 Within a year of the Emperor's death, a civil war known as the Jingnan campaign erupted.
 This conflict resulted in the overthrow of the Hongwu Emperor's grandson and successor, the Jianwen Emperor, by his fourth son, the Yongle Emperor.
 The Yongle Emperor's reign saw a decrease in the influence of the emperor's relatives and an increase in the power of officials, particularly grand secretaries and palace eunuchs.
-The country was now governed by Confucian-educated officials who had passed civil service examinations, but the absence of a position similar to the grand councilor (after the abolition of the Central Secretariat in 1380) weakened the authority of top officials in relation to the emperors.
+The country was now governed by Confucian-educated officials who had passed civil service examinations, but the absence of a position similar to the grand chancellor (after the abolition of the Central Secretariat in 1380) weakened the authority of top officials in relation to the emperors.
 This weakness was evident in the severe punishments inflicted on dissenting officials, such as public floggings and executions.
 Without strong and decisive emperors at the helm, the style of government under the Hongwu and Yongle emperors remained an ideal, with officials seeking only formal approval from the emperors or moderating ministerial discussions.
 Meanwhile, the emperors were unable to assert their will against the conservative bureaucratic administrations and instead relied on loyal and obedient eunuchs in the palace.
 A functional and efficient government was only possible with the difficult cooperation of officials, grand secretaries, and eunuchs favored by the emperor.